h-weng/20025CyberSentinel/README.md

 On June 14 at 11 a.m., the 2025 [DoD Cyber Sentinel Challenge](https://www.correlation-one.com/dod-cyber-sentinel) officially began.
 As a first-time [Capture The Flag (CTF)](https://ctf101.org/) competitor, I adopted a step-by-step strategy: tackle easy problems first, then move on to more challenging ones.

-#### Easy Questions
+#### Easy Challenges

 I started with the easy problems because their free hints were clear and directly relevant.
 To analyze network captures, I used tcpdump; for web tasks, I fetched data with curl; and for binary analysis, I extracted text with strings.
-Solving each easy challenge taught me new techniques, expanded my toolkit, and prepared me for tougher tasks.
+Solving each easy challenge taught me new techniques, expanded my tools, and prepared me for medium and hard challenges.

-#### Medium Questions
+#### Medium Challenges

-After completing the easy set, I moved on to medium-level challenges.
+After completing the easy challenges, I moved on to medium-level challenges.
 I used two hints (25 points each), but they assumed a deeper cybersecurity background than I had, so they weren’t helpful.
 Instead, I relied on critical thinking and the same tools—packet analysis, HTTP requests, and manual inspection—to solve all medium problems.

-#### Hard Questions
+#### Hard Challenges

-When I reached the hard problems, I realized they required advanced methods beyond my current skill set.
+When I reached the hard challenges, I realized they were beyond my current skill set.
 Rather than guess, I didn't go any further.

 #### Lessons Learned